A Letter to Doris, the Mistress

 A man who betrays his partner with you will eventually betray you too.

-Not out of punishment, but pattern.
+Maybe not in the same way.
+And maybe not out of punishment, but pattern.

 Not because of karma, but character.

 He didn’t cheat with you.
 He cheated on himself because he actually has no idea who he is.
+He never has.

 You were simply the hand he used to do the damage.
 A marvellous performance by the both of you.
+Bravo.
 You fooled a lot of people.

 But here’s the twist you probably didn’t expect: I got stronger.